 DVel developed a simulation environment for verifying the suggested logic changes to the plant’s control system.
 The Ringhals system designers could then add new projects into the simulation environment to test them.
 LabVIEW was chosen as a tool since it is a graphical programming language.
 The logic could then be programmed looking a lot like the design on the logic diagrams, which made it easy for the system designers.

 The task of adding new projects was clearly defined, and by reusing standard software components the work for each new project was minimized.
-It’s only the project specific logic and user interface which is modified.
-The simulation system handles automatic test runs of different scenarios and simulation of common components and include logic for type circuits that are reused.
+It was only the project specific logic and user interface which was modified.
+The simulation system handled automatic test runs of different scenarios and simulation of common components and included logic for the type of circuits that were reused.

-By applying the simulation system on some initial projects, several problems were discovered before the solutions were implemented in the plant’s control system.
+By applying the simulation system to some initial projects, several problems were discovered before the solutions were implemented in the plant’s control system.
 It saved a lot of time from programming, testing and documentation.
 The projects user interfaces, simulating parts of the physical control panel, helped visualize the suggested solution for stakeholders.
-The quality of the final solutions was improved since problems were found early and there were time to make improvements.
-Small errors that might have been left, were now corrected.
+The quality of the final solution was improved since problems were found early and there was time to make improvements.
+Small errors that could have remained, were now corrected.
 It was easier to motivate the suggested solution for the stakeholders, when Ringhals could show that the solution had been tested.